-In February, a small US Latina-owned business that specializes in scented lip glosses and scrubs went viral on TikTok for an audio clip that began, "I live in a country where if you put Gorilla Glue in your hair, you get millions of views, but if you work hard on a small business, you barely get a thousand views."
+In February, a small business that specialises in scented lip glosses and scrubs went viral on TikTok for an audio clip that began, "I live in a country where if you put Gorilla Glue in your hair, you get millions of views, but if you work hard on a small business, you barely get a thousand views."
 The original video — and its creator's subsequent apology — are no longer up.
 But, if you look through the hundreds of videos under that audio, you could imagine what the original looked like: an acrylic-nailed hand pumping some scented hand-sanitiser, sparkling lip glosses being fetched from vats containing hundreds of others, colourful sachet gift bags stuffed with paper confetti, stickers, and a hand-written thank you card; throw in a free scrunchie to the pile, then stuff it all into a shiny shipping envelope, and you've got yourself the epitome of TikTok's small business community.
 As the videos all kindly ask, #supportsmallbusinesses.
 But what does it really mean?

 This is Gen Z's continuation of Rise and Grind Twitter and Girlboss Instagram — hustling is a goal in itself.
 If this sounds like a very 2015 concept, know that the reason there's only a vague memory left of that video mocking the woman who put Gorilla Glue in her hair is that it was overtaken by videos making fun of it and all of Small Business TikTok — specifically, the genre's fondness for guilt-tripping customers.
 A handful of audio tracks house one of TikTok's most vicious Small Business haters — people making fun of the now-archetypical chocolate-dipped strawberry, lip gloss, or false eyelash small businesses that once found a home on the platform.
 Some of these spoof videos do such a good job of imitating these businesses that they're mistaken for the real thing, while some other videos that are promoting real businesses are mistaken for parodies.